AshleyDawson/MultiBundle/README.md

             new FOS\UserBundle\FOSUserBundle(),
         );

-        // Register my bundle and its dependencies for the environment
+        // Register my bundle and its dependencies for the specific environment
         // Where "$this->getEnvironment()" returns 'prod', 'dev', etc.
         \Acme\MyBundle\AcmeMyBundle::registerInto($bundles, $this->getEnvironment());